Sergey Zalygin: Life and literary work

 Over his years of working for Novy Mir, Zalygin gained a reputation of a decisive and principled person.
 At the same time, being the head of a prestigious monthly that stood by its "non-partisan" position (politically and aesthetically), he could refuse to publish even renowned authors, causing their resentment (such was the case with the famous Russian writer and former Soviet dissident Vladimir Voinovich, who later called Zalygin a "conformist" for it).

 In 1989–1991 Zalygin was People's Deputy of the USSR and a member of the Presidential Council under M.S.
 Gorbachev.

 In 1991, he became academician of the Russian Academy of Sciences (Section of Language and Literature).

-Zalygin received the USSR State Prize (1968), the Hero of Socialist Labour title, together with the Order of Lenin (1988), Order of Friendship of Peoples (1993) and other prizes and orders from the USSR and Russian Federation.
-In 1991, he received the Condé Nast Traveler Environmental Award.

 He died on April 19, 2000.
 He was buried in Moscow at the Troyekurovskoye Cemetery.